SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 ![img](https://user-images.githubusercontent.com/77034643/167252579-16102795-f027-4d4f-9987-00b1ba2b5a10.png)

-## Find a business model by using design thinking or lean startup
+##  1. <a name='Findabusinessmodelbyusingdesignthinkingorleanstartup'></a>1.
+Find a business model by using design thinking or lean startup

 For a example.
 If i have an good an good idea, I will start my project with Lean Startup,else I will start my project with design thinking.
 So If I choose first, I will incorporation(**yin kao po rui shen**) of user needs through early and continuous hypothesis(**hai pa ze sei si**) testing.As a result.My bussiness model will be a Robust & efficient & fastly gained business model, Central focus.
 If I choose behind,  I will incorporation of user needs with Qualitative methods.My bussiness model will be Testable prototype and no Central focus.In the last, I think open source community will become a widely business model for individual developer.

-## Describe an lMS with the three management systems to your project.
+##  2. <a name='DescribeanlMSwiththethreemanagementsystemstoyourproject.'></a>2.
+Describe an lMS with the three management systems to your project.

 **An Integrated(in te gui rui de) Management System (IMS)** integrates all of an organization’s systems and processes into one complete framework,  enabling an organization to work as a single unit with unified  objectives.